Last updated July 24, 2024.

 There are two ways glutamate naturally occurs in foods.

-Glutamate can either be bound to other amino acids (bound glutamate) or not (free glutamate).
+Glutamate can be either bound to other amino acids (bound glutamate) or not (free glutamate).

 Bound glutamate is absorbed slowly, whereas free glutamate is rapidly digested, leading to spikes in the bloodstream.